blain1995/100DaysOfCode/logs/days41to50.md

 ### Thoughts:

 I found today enjoyable, definitely getting better at web scraping and more comfortable with python in general! :)

+## Day 46: 16th April 2021

+### Today's progress:

+Took a day off from 100 days of code yesterday as PhD got the best of me and felt very stressed!

+Back on it today learning how to use selenium for web scraping.
+I recreated my amazon_notiPy [using selenium](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days41to50/day46/main.py)

+I also scraped the python website to automatically print a dictionary of there upcoming [events](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days41to50/day46/python_events.py)

+Also learned how to use selenium to click links and fill in search boxes using this [code](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days41to50/day46/wiki.py)

+Finally I used selenium to automatically play a [cookie clicker game](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days41to50/day46/game.py)

+### Thoughts:

+Really enjoyed today!
+Selenium is definitely a very useful tool :)